Communist revolution: Communist revolutions and coups throughout history

 The following is a list of successful and unsuccessful communist revolutions and coups throughout history.
+Success is measured solely by the successful overthrow of the existing order and does not imply an assessment whether the resulting order was in fact communist.
 Among the lesser-known revolutions, a number of borderline revolutions have been included which may or may not have been communist revolutions.
 The nature of unsuccessful revolutions is particularly contentious since one can only speculate as to the kinds of policies that would have been implemented by the revolutionaries had they achieved victory.